Michelle (Ichinco) Brachman, PhD

 Discovering current and future generative AI needs of business users

-Goal: Learn how knowledge workers in an enterprise context use LLMs and how they would like to use them in the future.
+Goal: Learn how knowledge workers in an enterprise context use LLMs, how they would like to use them in the future, challenges in using them, and reasons for lack of use.

 Methods: Survey of 216 knowledge workers and follow-up survey with 107 participants.